Government Medical College and Hospital, Nagpur

 Government Medical College and Hospital, Nagpur is a medical college located in Ajni which is part of South Nagpur, Maharashtra, India.
 It was founded in 1947 and was affiliated with Nagpur University from 1947 to 1997, and subsequently Maharashtra University of Health Sciences (MUHS).

+History

+The architect for the project was D.G.Karajgaonkar and Sir Sobha Singh was the contractor.
+Within a year, the Nurses’ Hostel and present Hostel No.1 building was ready for the occupancy in the year 1949 itself.

 Location

-The college is located in south Nagpur, the winter capital of the state of Maharashtra.
+The college is located in Ajni in South Nagpur.
 The campus is stretched over an area of 196 acres.
-Government Medical College(GMC), Nagpur is also known to have the largest campus among all government medical colleges in Asia.
+Government Medical College (GMC), Nagpur is also known to have the largest campus among all government medical colleges in Asia.

 Academics

 Government Medical College(GMC), Nagpur has various academic departments, with specialized laboratories and research centers.